TJSoler/development-environment/README.md

 # want to run locally.
 To start with, copy the default file.
 cp stack.default.yml stack.yml

+# Create your "environment" - the particular configuration you
+# want to run locally.
+To start with, copy the default file.
+cp .env.example .env

 # Start everything
 ./bin/start
 ```

 Once the script has finished, the website will be running at http://local.exercism.io:3020.
+Remember if you have changed the default port, the url will be different for you.

 ### Updating everything